East Lake Scenic Area of Wuhan — Chu Culture in Picturesque Landscapes

-Locating in Wuhan, East Lake is a large city lake with picturesque natural views surrounded by rich cultural sites, including, ancient ruins, grand museums, universities, etc.
+It is a large city lake with picturesque natural views surrounded by rich cultural sites, including ancient ruins, grand museums, universities, etc.

-Bamboo Raft on East Lake, Photo from Official Site of East Lake Scenic Area of Wuhan.
+Bamboo Raft on East Lake Park, Photo from Official Site of Donghu Scenic Area of Wuhan.

 Chu Culture is a regional culture of China, mainly in today's Hubei, Hunan, and Henan provinces, where descendants of the Yellow Emperor established the over 800-year-long Chu State (? — 223 BC).

 Later in Spring and Autumn Period (770 BC — 403 BC), Chu State became a powerful kingdom and obtained hegemony for decades, when the East Lake area was its capital city.